CALL {} (subquery)

 Rows: 2

-If different parts of a result should be matched differently, with some aggregation over the whole results, subqueries need to be used.
-This example query finds friends and/or parents for each person.
-Subsequently the number of friends and parents are counted together.
+If different parts of a result should be matched differently, with some aggregation over the whole result, subqueries need to be used.
+The example below query uses a CALL subquery in combination with UNION ALL to determine how much each Person node in the graph owes or is owed.

 Query